 Chelsea Garden Center Opened for Business in 1984

-...on a rubble-strewn 2,700 square-foot corner of industrial Chelsea in Manhattan, New York.
-We started with a garden umbrella, a cash box, a tiny cedar potting shed, and a spare lot we stocked to brim with plants specially selected for urban gardens.
+… clearing a rubble-strewn 2,700 square-foot lot in the Chelsea district of Manhattan, NY.
+We started Chelsea Garden Center with a garden umbrella, a cash box, cedar shed, and the aforementioned vacant lot which we stocked to the brim with plants specially selected for urban gardeners.

 Chelsea Garden Center Owner David Protell and Manager Alex Protell